 5. Don’t give in to fads.
 Just like clockwork, toy companies will generate a new “toy-fad” every few months by artificially generating a cultural buzz.
 If done well, this artificial buzz will become mainstream in the culture and no longer feel artificial.
 But it is.
 And it will always pass.
 You don’t need to give in just because every other parent is.

 6. Keep a healthy, realistic attitude toward toy companies and toy stores.
 Their advertisements will always tell you that their main goal is to help or educate your child, but often times they are driven mostly by their bottom line – after all, that’s why they are in business.

 7. Avoid duplicate toys.
 Instead, require your children to learn the invaluable life lessons of sharing, generosity, cooperation, and compromise.

 11. Intentionally teach them to value other activities.
-Although all kids have natural tendencies towards certain endeavors, expand their mind by regularly introducing them to new activities that don’t revolve around toys.
+Although all kids have natural tendencies toward certain endeavors, expand their minds by regularly introducing them to new activities that don’t revolve around toys.

 Please, add your own tips to this helpful guide.
 What advice can you offer to parents hoping to win the battle against toy clutter?